vlingo/xoom-designer/DEV-GUIDE.md

 }
 ```

-`RestResourceGenerationStep` implements `buildTemplateData` method that passes parameter values, from the Web-based UI or properties file, to `RestResourceTemplateData`.
+`RestResourceGenerationStep` implements `buildTemplateData` method that passes parameter values, coming from the Web-based UI or properties file, to `RestResourceTemplateData`.
 In this particular scenario, `RestResourceTemplateDataFactory` is an additional and optional class that helps building `RestResourceTemplateData`.
 The `shouldProcess` method is also optional and useful when a `TemplateProcessingStep` subclass needs to be conditionally skipped.